March 23, 2016

 I think the reason brands are on too many social media channels is that they’re worried they’ll miss out on potential business.
 If they put all their energy into Twitter, what about all that money they’re leaving on the table over on Instagram?
 The truth is: they’re not leaving money as long as they choose their social media channels carefully.

 Do you know how to measure social ROI?
-Learn how with Cision’s free tip sheet!
+Learn how to track social media KPIs with our definitive guide!

 Just the same way brands signed up for too many social accounts in the early days, so too did many consumers.
 But now they’re zeroing in on the sites that deliver the best value for their needs.
 Your mission, should you choose to accept it, is to figure out which sites those are.